-Whether you're emptying a flooded basement, watering your lawn with sprinklers or pumping a pool, electric water pumps can get the job done.
+Whether you're drying-out a flooded basement, watering your lawn with sprinklers, or filling a pool, electric water pumps can get the job done.

-The tasks you need to accomplish will determine which type of electric water pump you'll need.
+The task at hand will determine which of the 3 types of electric water pumps you'll need.

 Submersible Water Pumps

 Submersible pumps are meant to be submerged in the water you need to move.
 These are built with homeowners in mind, and if you don't have a traditional discharge hose, attach an adapter and use a garden hose.
 Submersible pumps are used to remove standing water, empty clogged sinks or drain window wells and other problem areas.

 These come in two types - utility and trash pumps.
 If you're just moving water, go with a utility pump.
 However, if the water contains debris, sand or solids, go with a trash pump instead.
 If you need to move a lot of water quickly, a gas-powered model might be a better bet.

 Well Pumps Well pumps are used to deliver water from an underground source to your home.
 They also boost water pressure so you have a consistent water supply, especially important for showers.

 There are 3 types of well pumps: shallow well, deep well and convertible well pumps.
 Essentially, the depth of your well will determine which type of pump you'll need.
 Shallow well pumps work from 0-25', convertible pumps work for depth as much as 90' and deep well pumps are effective to as much as 300' below ground.